-2. Enter your security code and press the 5 key.

-- 3. The external sounder should sound for 3 seconds and then turn off.
+- 1. Disarm the system and close all protected windows, doors, etc. READY should be displayed. - 2.
+Enter your security code and press the 5 key. - 3.
+The external sounder of any unsupervised bell output should sound for three seconds and then turn off.
 If the sounder does not sound, it may be due to dialer communication activity.
 Wait a few minutes and try again.
 If the sounder still does not sound, CALL FOR SERVICE IMMEDIATELY. - 4.
 The keypad will sound a single beep every 15 seconds as a reminder that the system is in Test mode.
 Each time a protection zone is faulted (opened), the keypad should beep three times.
 If the sounder does not sound, CALL FOR SERVICE IMMEDIATELY.